thacherT1D/4rsam/Misc/Command Line.md

 ### Exercise

 In your own words, write down why the Unix shell is so important.
-After about 30 seconds, your instructor will cold call on the class and ask what was written down.
+After about a minute, your instructor will cold call on the class and ask what was written down.

 ## How do you use the Unix shell to manipulate your laptop's operating system?